AmarjeetJyotis/Android-Studio-Project-2-Checkbox/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Created with ❤️ using Android Studio

-yaml
-Copy
-Edit

----

-You can rename the repository something like `android-checkbox-example` and place the screenshot image in a folder named `screenshots/checkbox_ui.png`, or update the path accordingly.
-Let me know if you'd like me to help generate the Java code for the button functionality too.